 Getting pregnant in Keto

 Ketosis may actually be helpful for getting pregnant.
-For example, it’s been recommended for women with polycystic ovarian syndrome (PCOS), who have struggled with getting pregnant (a common symptom of PCOS).
+For example, it’s been recommended for women with the polycystic ovarian syndrome (PCOS), who have struggled with getting pregnant (a common symptom of PCOS).
 In a pilot study on PCOS, two of the women in the study became pregnant even though they had previously dealt with infertility.

 In addition, just as a well-planned ketogenic diet is safe for the average person, it’s also safe for women who are trying to get pregnant, especially if she was eating high-carb or Standard American Diet foods before switching to low-carb ketogenic and improving her health.